This is the multi-page printable view of this section. Click here to print.

 API

-Kubernetes clusters with kube-apiservers that have enabled the MultiCIDRServiceAllocator feature gate and the networking.k8s.io/v1alpha1 API, will create a new ServiceCIDR object that takes the well-known name kubernetes, and that uses an IP address range based on the value of the --service-cluster-ip-range command line argument to kube-apiserver.
+Kubernetes clusters with kube-apiservers that have enabled the MultiCIDRServiceAllocator feature gate and have the networking.k8s.io/v1beta1 API group active, will create a ServiceCIDR object that takes the well-known name kubernetes, and that specifies an IP address range based on the value of the --service-cluster-ip-range command line argument to kube-apiserver.

 kubectl get servicecidr